Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 Common Symptoms of Mold Exposure

 Mold releases microscopic spores into the air.
-When you breathe them in or they land on your skin, the body can react in several ways.
-Each symptom below has a home-side pattern that pairs with it; the symptom is the smoke, the home condition is the fire.
+You breathe them in, or they land on your skin, and the body reacts.
+Each symptom below pairs with a home condition that produces it.
+The symptom is the smoke.
+The moisture is the fire.

 Respiratory Symptoms

 Sneezing in clusters, especially indoors.
-Spore counts spike when air gets stirred up, so vacuuming, opening a closet that's been shut for weeks, or running the AC after a hot day will trigger a cluster.
-The home-side pattern: a closet on an exterior wall where the air's been still, or a basement that hasn't been opened in a week.
+Spore counts spike whenever the air gets stirred.
+Vacuuming does it.
+So does opening a closet that's been shut for a month, or running the AC after a hot, still afternoon.
+The trigger is usually a corner where the air has been sitting undisturbed, like a closet on an exterior wall or a basement nobody's been into all week.

 Wheezing.
-A whistling sound when breathing, especially in people with asthma.
-Per the CDC's mold facts page, mold is a known asthma trigger and can provoke attacks even in people whose asthma is normally well-controlled.
-The home-side pattern: chronic high indoor humidity (above 60% relative humidity) and HVAC mold in the supply ducts.
+A whistling on the breath, worst in people with asthma.
+Per the CDC's mold facts page, mold can set off attacks even when the asthma is normally well-controlled.
+It tends to show up in homes running above 60% indoor humidity with mold seated in the supply ducts.

 Shortness of breath.
-With larger exposures or pre-existing lung conditions.
-The home-side pattern: visible heavy mold in a basement or crawlspace where the homeowner spends time, or chronic exposure during a renovation that disturbed contaminated drywall.
+Bigger exposures, or any pre-existing lung condition.
+Think visible heavy growth in a basement or crawlspace someone actually spends time in, or a renovation that tore into contaminated drywall and put it all in the air.

 Eye, Skin, and Other Symptoms

 Skin rashes or irritation.
-From direct contact with mold or an allergic response to airborne spores.
-The home-side pattern: handling water-damaged drywall without gloves, or a pillowcase that's been on a high-humidity bed for months.
+Either direct contact or an allergic response to what's airborne.
+People pick it up handling water-damaged drywall barehanded, or from a pillowcase that's lived on a humid bed for months.

 Fatigue.
-Unexplained tiredness that doesn't improve with rest.
-The home-side pattern: chronic low-level exposure across multiple rooms, particularly in homes where the dehumidifier isn't keeping up.
-In Florida summer, that means RH stuck at 65-70% even with the AC running 18 hours a day.
+Tiredness a full night's sleep doesn't fix.
+This one tracks chronic low-level exposure across several rooms, the kind you get when the dehumidifier can't keep up.
+In a Florida summer that's RH stuck at 65-70% with the AC running 18 hours a day and still losing.

 Symptoms by Mold Type